-Under proper circumstances, the arbitration clause in an agreement may be enforced even though a subsequent agreement does not refer to arbitration.359 However, several recent cases highlight possible problems.
-As previously noted, the arbitration clause in a group's intake contract may not be enforced against the actual employer (the defendant) where the earlier agreement was not cross-referenced and the definitions of relevant parties was too narrow.360 The arbitration clause in an amending document may not be enforced where proper notice of the amendment is lacking.361 Subsequent documents, arguably superseding one with an arbitration clause, create problems.
-362
+does not refer to arbitration.396 However, several recent cases highlight possible problems.
+In Coinbase, Inc. v.
+Suski,397 the United States Supreme Court held that the court, not the arbitrator, must decide conflicting contract clauses.
+As previously noted, the arbitration clause in a group's intake contract may not be enforced against the actual employer (the defendant) where the earlier agreement was not cross-referenced and the definitions of relevant parties was too narrow.398 The arbitration clause in an amending document may not be enforced where proper notice of the amendment is lacking.399 Subsequent documents, arguably superseding one with an arbitration clause, create problems.400

-Overriding its own precedent, the Third Circuit held in a labor case, which might also affect non-labor cases, that an arbitration clause without its own termination-continuation clause might not survive post-termination during negotiations.
-363 The case has led a district court to deny a motion for a preliminary injunction in an arbitration case.364
+Overriding its own precedent, the Third Circuit held in a labor case, which might also affect non-labor cases, that an arbitration clause without its own termination-continuation clause might not survive post-termination during negotiations.401 The case has led a district court to deny a motion for a preliminary injunction in an arbitration case.402